Rehabilitation and Secondary Prevention

-- To promote throughout the wider community, an awareness and understanding of the values and benefits of preventing and managing cardiac and cardiovascular diseases
+- To promote throughout the wider community, an awareness and understanding of the values and benefits of preventing and managing cardiac and cardiovascular diseases.

-- To advocate and influence public policy in matters related to heart health and the resourcing of interventions shown to improve access to effective cardiac prevention programmes
+- To advocate and influence public policy in matters related to heart health and the resourcing of interventions shown to improve access to effective cardiac prevention programmes.

-- To foster links with other agencies that have similar interests both nationally and internationally
+- To foster links with other agencies that have similar interests both nationally and internationally.

-Cate Shepherd Waikato DHB (Secretary)
+Cate Shepherd Waikato DHB (Chair)

 Maureen Spurway TDHB

 Katherine McLean CMDHB